Anirud-06/Data-Driven-Intermittent-Fault-Diagnosis-From-Data-Acquisition-to-CNN-Based-Classification/README.md

 NI-DAQmx (if interfacing with hardware)

-The repository contains a sample of Faulty, Healthy and Intermittent fault data used.
+The repository contains a sample of Faulty, Healthy and Intermittent fault data used which gives an example of the data to be provided to the above code.